-In fiscal year 2018, the AIP did not guarantee payout of the specified threshold and target amounts, and the Compensation Committee considered the adjusted EBITDA and revenue thresholds to be challenging.
-During the 2018 fiscal year, we achieved the minimum threshold target for AIP awards; therefore, all named executive officers received a payout as shown in the summary compensation table below.
+In fiscal year 2019, the AIP did not guarantee payout of the specified threshold and target amounts, and the Compensation Committee considered the adjusted EBITDA and revenue thresholds to be challenging.
+During the 2019 fiscal year, we did not achieve the minimum threshold for both adjusted EBITDA and revenue.
+As a result, there were no AIP payout for fiscal year 2019 for our named executive officers.